RESOURCES FOR ADVOCACY

 Canned Food Labyrinth

-This year our public witness on the Capitol lawn will be a labyrinth made of canned food.
-We will set up an outline of the labyrinth in the morning, and you are invited to bring a few cans of food with you, and place them on the outline.
-The canned food will form the path to be walked.
-At the end of the day the food will be donated to the Food Bank Council of Michigan.
+This year our public witness on the Capitol lawn will be a labyrinth bordered by cans of food.
+We will set up the labyrinth in the morning, with tables around the edges of the labyrinth.
+You are invited to bring a few cans of food with you and place them on the tables.
+At the end of the day the food will be donated to South Lansing Ministries, an EngageMI project (CCMM#3027) of Grace UMC.

 A labyrinth is a circular path, often used for prayer and reflection There is a singular winding path that leads you to the center.
 You may wish to pause in the center for a few moments before turning around and following the path back out.